Interior Secretary Ryan Zinke to depart Trump administration

 The Interior Department oversees management of about three-quarters of federal land and natural resources, along with programs relating to American Indian and territorial affairs.

-Multiple progressive and environmental organizations said in statements that they were glad to see Zinke go, as he was seen as a friend of fossil fuel corporations.
+Multiple progressive and environmental organizations said in statements that they were glad to see Zinke go, as he was seen as a friend to fossil-fuel corporations.

 “Zinke will go down as the worst Interior secretary in history,” said Kieran Suckling, executive director of the Center for Biological Diversity.
 “His slash-and-burn approach was absolutely destructive for public lands and wildlife."